fieldtrip/website/faq/other/anonymization_fieldtripdata.md

     - /faq/anonymization_fieldtripdata/
 ---

-# How can I anonymize data processed in FieldTrip?

 If you share your MATLAB files with others, you should be aware that the [provenance](https://en.wikipedia.org/wiki/Provenance) information might contain identifying information about your subjects.

 FieldTrip keeps track of the analyses in the `data.cfg.previous` field.
 This is something you can exploit using **[ft_analysispipeline](/reference/ft_analysispipeline)** to look up details of the processing that you might not be able to find in your analysis scripts any more.